-It depreciated by 0.05 percent and closed at Rs.
-223.91 after losing 10 paisas against the greenback.
-The local unit quoted an intraday low of 224.35 against the greenback.
+It depreciated by 0.01 percent and closed at Rs.
+223.95 after losing one paisa against the greenback.
+The local unit quoted an intraday low of 224.40 against the greenback.

-The local unit was initially bearish in the morning against the greenback and opened trade at 224.2 in the open market.
+The local unit was initially bearish in the morning against the greenback and opened trade at 224.3 in the open market.
 By midday, the greenback moved lower against the rupee.
-After 1 PM, the local unit was red and stayed on the 223-224 level against the top foreign currency before the interbank close.
+After 1 PM, the local unit was stable and stayed on the 223 level against the top foreign currency before the interbank close.

-Moreover, it lost Rs.
-4.61 against the Pound Sterling (GBP) in today’s interbank currency market.
+Moreover, it gained 58 paisas against the Euro (EUR) in today’s interbank currency market.